Day Trip to Bergamo – from Milan, Italy

 For Cruise Travelers

-If you’re visiting Milan before or after a cruise from Venice or Rome, Bergamo is a relaxed and rewarding day trip.
-The journey is simple, the town is easy to explore on foot, and the views from the Upper Town make the trip feel special without requiring a full day of travel.
+If you’re visiting Milan before or after a cruise from Venice or Rome, Bergamo is a relaxed and rewarding addition to your itinerary.
+The town is easy to explore on foot, the views are stunning, and the experience feels special without requiring a full day of travel.

 Insider Tips